 The Company has separately accounted for the liability and equity components of the Convertible Notes due 2023 by allocating the proceeds from issuance of the Convertible Notes due 2023 between the liability component and the embedded conversion option, or equity component.
 This allocation was done by first estimating an interest rate at the time of issuance for similar notes that do not include the embedded conversion option.
 The Company allocated \$46,611 to the equity component, net of offering costs of \$1,389.
 The Company recorded a discount on the Convertible Notes due 2023 of \$48,000 which will be accreted and recorded as additional interest expense over the life of the Convertible Notes due 2023.
-During 2018, the Company recognized \$5,444 in accretion related to the discount.
+During 2019 and 2018, the Company recognized \$9,150 and \$5,444, respectively, in accretion related to the discount.
 The effective interest rate of the liability component of the Convertible Notes due 2023 is equal to the stated interest rate plus the accretion of original issue discount.
-The effective interest rate on the liability component of the Convertible Notes due 2023 for the year ended December 31, 2018 was approximately 6%.
+The effective interest rate on the liability component of the Convertible Notes due 2023 for the years ended December 31, 2019 and 2018 was approximately 6%.

-See "Note 18 - Net Income (Loss) Per Share" for further discussion of the effect of conversion on net income per common share.
+See "Note 18-Net Income (Loss) Per Share" for further discussion of the effect of conversion on net income per common share.